Caleb & Brown

 Why is Crypto So Volatile?
 Understanding Market Movements

 It’s no secret that crypto markets are highly volatile.
-Significant price swings that would be considered major events in traditional financial markets are a regular occurrence in the world of cryptocurrency.
+Significant price swings that would be considered major events in traditional financial markets are a common occurrence in the world of cryptocurrency.

 What is Volatility?